-Although every piece of swimwear may be made from different materials, and come with varying washing instructions, there’s some general care rules that apply for everything from bikini’s to one pieces and trunks.
-To make your swimwear investments remain in great condition for as long as possible, follow our simple care guide:
+Although every piece of swimwear may be made from different materials, and come with varying washing instructions, there are some general care rules that apply for everything from bikini’s to one pieces and trunks.
+To make your swimwear investments remain in great condition for as long as possible, follow our simple care guide

 - Make sure to rinse your swimwear through after swimming, this can be done in the shower without any shower gel, and then again by hand in warm, clean water.
 To remove traces of chlorine and salt water, use a mild soap instead of a washing detergent and avoid washing machines, as these can damage your delicate swimwear.